Overview

 - Spend time with your friends.

-- Take care of your health by seeing your own health care professionals on schedule, eating healthy meals and getting exercise.
+- Take care of your health by seeing your own healthcare professionals on schedule, eating healthy meals and getting exercise.

 - Join a support group.